-We like how Laurens Bensdorp understands the importance of adjusting strategies to suit the reader’s lifestyle, which is something many other authors seem to miss.
+We like how Laurens Bensdorp understands the importance of adjusting strategies to suit the reader's lifestyle which many other authors seem to miss.
 Further, we are deeply impressed by the massive returns the presented strategies can produce.
-And finally, we genuinely appreciate Bensdorp’s approach of combining several weakly correlated strategies.
+And finally, we genuinely appreciate Bensdorp's approach of combining several weakly correlated strategies.
 Through combining the strategies, The 30-Minute Stock Trader achieves phenomenal returns with only very low drawdowns.
-Even though the best days of these strategies seem to be over, we have not seen strategies of such high quality published before.
+Even though these strategie's best days seem to be over, we have not seen strategies of such high quality published before.

 Ultimately, it seems that Laurens Bensdorp aimed too high.
 While the published strategies have stellar performance, we consider them overly optimized.
 Most readers will not be able to reproduce Bensdorp's results with the data available to them.
 And lastly, we have serious doubts that the strategies continue to create profits in out-of-sample trading.